Latipay/latipay.github.io/src/v2/latipay-hosted-in-store.md

 ---
-title: Latipay Hosted - Online
+title: Latipay Hosted - In-Store
 type: v2
-order: 2
+order: 3
 ---
 Welcome!
 It looks like you’re ready to connect with Latipay.
 This reference documentation explains how it can be done using Latipay’s API.
 Once setup, you’ll be tapping into millions of Chinese consumers who prefer local payment methods.